Best Types of Crossbow Bolts For Your Needs

 Fletching

-When you buy your crossbow, your manufacturer often sends a manual where they recommend a bolt of a particular length, weight and nock type.
-My recommendation is to follow this to the letter whenever possible, because if you don’t know what you are doing, you can severely damage your crossbow and also void your warranty.
+When you get a crossbow, the manufacturer usually includes a manual suggesting a specific bolt length, weight, and nock type.
+I advise sticking to these recommendations to avoid damaging your crossbow or voiding your warranty.
 Before you make your purchase, look out for bolt packages and vendors that sell recommended bolts along with the bow.
 Some ready-to-shoot bolts may not be super high-tech, but at least they’ll fit right and shoot safely.

-Arrows and bolts are made up of the same parts; the shaft, fletching, broadhead, and nock.
-The main difference is that bolts are definitely shorter and heavier than arrows (bolts range from 16” to 22” while longbow arrows are between 27”- 32”).
+In the past, blacksmiths made bolts and fletchers made longbow arrows.
+Both arrows and bolts have the same components: the shaft, fletching, broadhead, and nock.
+The main difference is that bolts are shorter and heavier (16” to 22”) than arrows (27”- 32”).

-The only thing I’d say you need to keep in mind is that not all crossbow arrows or bolts will be suitable for your crossbow.
-Always check the length and weight your crossbow manufacturer has recommended.
+Just remember, not all crossbow arrows or bolts will be right for your crossbow.
+Always check the length and weight your crossbow manufacturer recommends.
 As long as you stick to that, it doesn’t matter what you call them.
+And if you want to learn more about the difference between a crossbow and a compound bow, learn more here.

 Conclusion